jakub-siwiec/company-scrapper/README.md

 Uses Hunter API to populate list of the companies with their email patterns and emails that appear in hunter.io database.

-**linkedin.py**
+**linkedinsearch.py**

+Scraps results from LinkedIn.
+There are two possible options to get the data.

-Scraps results from LinkedIn search.
-If you insert the company name in the LinkedIn search you will get the results in which most of them will be people connected with that company.
+1. You scrap people profiles through LinkedIn search.
+If you insert the company name in the LinkedIn search you will get the results.
+Most of them will be people connected with that company.
 There can be current employees or past employees.
+This is also a good way to discover similar companies.
+2. You know the company's LinkedIn profile address and scrap people's profiles from their LinkedIn site.
+These are the people who are currently signed to the company.

 **rocketreach.py**